Video link presentations matters

 If you will share presentation slides and other material, make sure they will be readable on small windows.
 Rehearse and test, well before the event.

-Technical issues include port blocking, bandwidth requirement, and app installation limitations.
-The simplest way to circumvent these challenges is to BYOD (use your own device, e.g. your private laptop, smartphone, or tablet) and connect directly to the public internet.
+Internet connection issues include port blocking, bandwidth requirement, and app installation limitations.
+The simplest way to circumvent these challenges is to BYOD (Bring Your Own Device, e.g. your private laptop, smartphone, or tablet) and connect directly to the public internet.
 Test before the event with your normal equipment and connection.
 If that works, fine.
 If not, discuss with your IT department and the live stream producer.

 A decent video link typically requires a bandwith of at least 2 mpbs, both up and down.
 Less might work, more is sometimes necessary.
 We recommend testing your internet speed with Speedtest.net.
 Make sure to manually select a server that is close to where the live stream is produced.
 For example, our studio is in Stockholm close to Sunet’s server.